Tuning the terahertz response of liquids by creating polar many-body excitations

-\textit{Conclusions and Outlook}: The results presented here demonstrate the degree to which polaron response can be controlled both by a femtosecond nonlinear generation of free electron density (setting frequency), and THz probe pulse (controlling amplitude).
-From this perspective, it is possible for appropriate choices of electron concentration and THz probe frequency to create polar impostorons, where the polaron response of distinct liquids is rendered indistinguishable.
-The exception to this controllability is the damping, e.g., due to Debye relaxation, which manifests in the imaginary part of the dielectric function of the neat liquids.
-It is for this reason that in Figs.~\ref{fig:exp_comp}(a-c), the polaron oscillations in water decay on a faster time scale than in the alcohols and, thus, relation \eqref{eq:profile} cannot be fulfilled for a pair consisting of water and an alcohol.
+\textit{Conclusions and Outlook}: The results presented here demonstrate the degree to which polaron response can be controlled both by a femtosecond nonlinear generation of free electron density (setting frequency), and THz probe pulse (controlling amplitude). {Thus, it is possible to create polar impostorons by rendering the dynamic polaron response frequency of distinct liquids indistinguishable.
+Beyond this controllability is damping, which manifests in the imaginary part of the dielectric function and originates from the coupling of the collective polaron excitations to other low-frequency modes in the very same frequency range.
 On the other hand, the small imaginary part of the THz dielectric function in alcohols can be made nearly identical in the frequency range between 1.0 and 1.5 THz, as is evident from the linear THz spectra reported in Ref.~\cite{MA24}.
+The focus on this regime is due to the fact that it corresponds to the spectral range in which the `molecular fingerprint' of many chemical and biological materials is located, and as such the THz range responses lends itself to a number of non-destructive sensing and imaging applications \cite{el2013review, pickwell2006biomedical, yu2019medical, bessou2012advantage, cao2021characterization,liu2016discrimination, xu2015discrimination, SO1, SO2}.}

+{ Furthermore, there is no reason (subject to the same conditions regarding damping), that the impostoron concept should not be applicable to electrons solvated in a wider range of polar liquids, including, e.g., ammonia, amines and others.
+The caveat to this point is that while it is always possible to manipulate the zero of the real part of the solvent dielectric function (and hence the polaron frequency) through $c_e$, this does not offer independent control the imaginary part, and therefore the line shape of the polaron resonance is not directly controllable.
+An important future avenue of investigation is therefore whether there exists a secondary control that can influence a parameter such as (for example) the electron damping $\gamma$, and hence offer independent control of both the real and imaginary parts of the dielectric function.}